Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Related Works

-While there are many different methods in the literature for characterizing dynamic populations in sewersheds, these measures of fluctuation are centered around change in the population in the sewershed over time.
-Fewer studies have examined the spatial variation in dynamic populations to examine how their distribution changes over space, and especially how this spatial variation changes across time.
-One previous study constructed an agent-based model to simulate wastewater production, especially by infected agents during a simulated disease outbreak \cite{0616456898e04215a978dfebbfd6f6f5}.
+Although the literature includes many methods for characterizing dynamic populations in sewersheds, most focus on changes in the total catchment population over time.
+Fewer studies examine how dynamic populations vary across space and how that spatial distribution changes over time.
+One previous study developed an agent-based model to simulate wastewater production, particularly from infected agents during a simulated disease outbreak \cite{0616456898e04215a978dfebbfd6f6f5}.